-We have a three point mission statement at Sutherland Weston.
+We have a three-point mission statement at Sutherland Weston.
 The third bullet point commits us to use our collective resources to enrich our community.
-We understand the value and purpose non-profits play in our community.
+We understand the value and purpose of non-profits play in our community.
 We often will work in a sponsorship piece to the website projects we develop for non-profit organizations.
-Depending on the complexity and functionality needed, the sponsorship in lieu of payment may indeed still keep the cost of the website above $7,500.
+Depending on the complexity and functionality needed, the sponsorship instead of payment may still keep the website’s cost above $8,500.
 However, it also may bring the cost of the website below that number.
 We think of it as an extension of our marketing efforts.
 It’s a way to help those that make our communities a better place to live, work and play, and overall just the right thing to do.

-This answer to why the website cost of more than $15,000 is much shorter than the previous one.
+This answer to why the website cost more than $20,000 is much shorter than the previous one.
 It comes down to defining the features, functions, and time needed to achieve the goals needed for our clients.